asebak/rapbattleonline/README.md

-# rapbattleonline
-Rap Battle Online: HipHop Just Got Serious
+#Rap Battle Online: HipHop Just Got Serious

+Contains the Following code:
+- Backend Server implementation done using ASP.net and C# 4.5
+- Front End implementation using various HTML5 Libraries using SAP UI5, KnockoutJS, SignalR, WebRTC
+- Android Client App
+- Silverlight Client App
+- Windows Phone Client App

+FEATURES
+- Audio Rap Battles.
+- Written Rap Battles.
+- News Commenting/Posting.
+- Ability to create and join Hoods.
+- Ability to add your own music tracks.
+- Rating system
+- Rap Tournaments
+- Leaderboards and stats.
+- Real-Time notification system.

+REQUIREMENTS

+- Visual Studio 2012/2013
+- SQL Server database (local instance can be used)
+- Microsoft Code Contracts
+- Silverlight SDK
+- Windows Phone SDK
+- Android SDK
+- Android Studio

 DATABASE

-- Database setup is in db.config file, need to hook up rapbattleonline.com database when application is completed
+- Database setup is in db.config file.
 - In App_data folder there is an empty db file that you can replace with so you can reinstall the application.
 - To query from a database easily. hook an SqlDataSource Control from the tool box to the databound item such as a repeater, gridview etc.
 - When creating a table make it a in the .SQL files Write all queries in the custom.sql file

 CONTROLS

 - To make a custom control, just add a web user control to the controls folder
-- C# file inherits from BaseUserControl no the System.web.controls.ui one
+- C# file inherits from BaseUserControl not the System.web.controls.ui one
 - ASPX file is fine, no adjustments need to be made.
-- All controls need a variable public int UserID { get; set;}
+- All controls need a variable public int UserID { get; set;} to easily get user context
-- Control must validate with this.pagecontext.pageuserid
+- Control must validate with this.PageContext.PageUserId

 PAGES